The Search for belonging

 The way that people leave organisational systems is an important area to focus on if you are interested in supporting the flow of leadership and organisational health.
 Healthy leavings are particularly important in founder-led organisations and need special attention.
 Very often founder-led businesses have a ‘difficult leaving’ right at the start, the formation stages, of the system.
 If this is handled in a way that respects the individual and the organising forces in systems then future leavings may also be successful.
 However founders often exclude people or rush the process of getting someone to leave in the excitement and risk of the start-up phase and this always leads to difficulties in the system later on.

 When employees leave a founder-led organisation it can also be complex because the founder often can’t bear the sense of betrayal when someone says they want to leave, so people stay, or don’t leave cleanly, and so become more entangled in the founder’s unconscious process.
 Those founders with unmet childhood needs, who strongly judged their family-of-origin or were judged by them, may also be particularly sensitive to shame.
 They may shame others in order to defend themselves from their own feelings, especially when someone leaves their organisation.
 They may take a leaving, particularly if it is someone senior, very personally – as if they have been judged as ‘not good enough’ to stay with.
-The roots of this dynamic are usually in the system of origin where a bonding and belonging trauma is left unresolved.
+The roots of this dynamic are usually in the system of origin where a bonding, recognition and belonging trauma is left unresolved.

 Because founder-led organisations often attract employees with similar hidden dynamics around the need to belong and be included, there are often many difficult leavings and the ones who leave may struggle to settle and integrate their experience.
 Additionally, founder led business systems often have members of the founder’s family and thier descendants within the system and this makes leavings particularly chalenging as both the family and the organisational system dynamics overlap and often entangle.
 A systemic perspective together with clarity about which system takes precedence can have a useful impact here.